King-Wizard/UITextField-Shake-Swift/README.md

 Translated by myself from Objective-C to Swift and provided to you on this repository.

-##Setup with Cocoapods
+##Setup with Cocoapods (recommended setup)

-Add the instructions below to your Podfile:
+- Add the instructions below to your Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs.git'